Clear credit card debt in 2021: Here’s a pain-free place to start

 For example, if you can't pay off your credit card debt within the interest-free balance transfer period, you can easily find a card with rates lower than the 19.94% average.

-While Bendigo Bank's Low Rate Credit Card offers 24 months interest-free on balance transfers, the rate only increases to 11.99% p.a. after that.
+While Bendigo Bank's Low Rate Credit Card offers 0% interest p.a. on balance transfers for the first 12 months when you join before 31 October, 2021, with a 2% balance transfer fee.
+The rate only increases to 11.99% p.a. after that.

 Just imagine you had used the no-interest period to pay off the majority of your credit card debt, but you still had $2,000 left over once the offer ended.